 A tale of two Golf Trolleys…

-The fact that I get regularly beaten by people nearly twice my age is neither here nor there: buying powered golf trolleys is surely pure laziness?
+The fact that I get regularly beaten by people nearly twice my age is neither here nor there, surely buying powered golf trolleys is surely pure laziness?

 My local course is Trent Park which is pretty hilly, the 18th in particular, is quite a steep uphill fairway.